Neerajsainii/TropicalCloudDetection/README.md

 ## 🙏 Acknowledgments

-- INSAT-3DR satellite data processing team
+- INSAT-3DR satellite data processing algorithm
+- Django web framework
-- Google Cloud Platform for infrastructure
+- Google Cloud Platform infrastructure
-- Django community for the framework
-- Open source contributors

-## 📞 Support

-For questions or issues:
-- Create an issue on GitHub
-- Check the documentation
-- Review the logs
-- Contact the development team
+- Scientific Python ecosystem (NumPy, Matplotlib, H5Py)

 ---

-**Last Updated**: December 2024
-**Version**: 2.0.0
-**Status**: Production Ready ✅
+**Note**: This application is designed for processing tropical cloud detection data and is optimized for Google Cloud Platform deployment.
+For local development, SQLite is used by default, while PostgreSQL is recommended for production deployments.